Ganton

+History

 From 1845 to 1930, the village was served by Ganton station on the York to Scarborough railway line.
 An 18th-century coaching inn at the centre of the village has since been converted to a public house with bed and breakfast.

 In 1823 Ganton was a parish in the East Riding of Yorkshire and the Wapentake of Dickering.
 The church of St Nicholas was under the patronage of the local Legard baronets.
 Population at the time was 278, which included the nearby settlement of Potter Brompton.
 Occupations included three farmers, two carpenters, a gardener, a stone mason, a tailor, a licensed victualler & blacksmith, a druggist & gun maker, and a machine maker.
 There was a schoolmaster, a vicar, a curate, and Sir Thomas Legard of Ganton Hall.
 Two carriers operated between the village and Beverley and Driffield twice weekly.
 To the south-west of Ganton was the settlement of Ganton Dale Inn, which contained a public house that was also a post house.

-The village church on Main Street is dedicated to St Nicholas.
-The 13th-15th century building is Grade II* listed.